argshook/zettelkasten/create-pr-with-openai.md

 ).strip()
 ```

-After determining the base commit, then we use `git log --pretty` to format the
+Once we have `base_commit`, then we use it in `git log --pretty` to retrieve and format the log:
-log:

 ```python
 output = subprocess.check_output(